caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 -----------

 In recent years functional programming has made huge in-roads into mainstream software development practice.
-Concomittantly, ideas from FP like immutability have found their way into traditional enterprise OOP.
+Concomitantly, ideas from FP like immutability have found their way into traditional enterprise OOP.
 Reactive Programming is driving many of the innovations in front-end development, and CRDTs are seeing broader adoption.
 Finally, testing techniques and tools abound alongside